Dev-KavyT/BrickBreaker-/presentetion.md

 we plan to add more sound effects and a more immersive background soundtrack to enhance the gaming experience.
 - Mobile Compatibility: In the future, we plan to explore the possibility of adapting the game for mobile devices, making it accessible on Android and iOS platforms.

+## File Overview
+- Repository File Overview
+Here's a breakdown of the files in the leninLD/BrickBreaker repository:

+main.cpp
+Description:
+The primary source code file containing the game's logic.

+- Key Components:
+**Game Initialization:** Sets up the game window, graphics, and initial game state.
+**Main Game Loop:** Handles user input, updates game objects, and renders the game each frame.
+**Collision Detection:** Manages interactions between the ball, paddle, bricks, and power-ups.
+**Power-Up Management:** Includes functions like updatePowerUp() and updatePowerUpTimer() to handle power-up behavior.
+**High Score Handling:** Reads and writes the high score to a file (highscore.txt).
+- README.md
+**Description:**
+Provides an overview of the project, including features and gameplay mechanics.

 ## 🧑‍💻 Devlopers

 - 👤 [Kavya Halani]